skariel/td4/README.md

 # TODO: nicer ui
 # TODO: separate static path
 # TODO: invalidate cache on new test and make cache TTL longer
+# TODO: a "loading..." message instead of "no tests yet".
+These are different cases!
+# TODO: test page- when reloaded is all undefined!
+# TODO: "loading" message for showing solutions, and tests
+# TODO: removeold container periodically